-Susannah is World Cancer Research Fund's Senior Programme Manager (Research Evidence).
+Susannah is World Cancer Research Fund's Head of Research Evidence and Interpretation.

 Our latest breast cancer report looked at the evidence on soya and found that, for women who have never had breast cancer, the evidence was inconclusive; four studies were identified which reviewed the evidence on soya and breast cancer risk, but none of the studies reported a significant association between soya products and risk of breast cancer.

 This means the evidence on soya and breast cancer risk is limited and we are unable to draw any firm conclusions on whether it increases or decreases the risk of breast cancer.
 More research is needed to better understand the relationship.

 We also reviewed the research on the impact of consuming soya for women who have breast cancer; we saw indications that consuming soya may be beneficial, but, once again, the evidence is limited so we can't make any recommendations at this time.

 Whole soya beans can be part of a healthy diet and contribute to your five-a-day.
 Soya is also a good source of protein making it a good alternative to red meat, too much of which increases your risk of bowel cancer.

 However, if you do eat soya products such as soya milk, try to stick to unsweetened versions.

 The bottom line

 Until we have more research on soya and its link to breast cancer, we can’t make strong recommendations about its effect on cancer risk.

 The evidence about soya may be inconclusive but there's lots of strong evidence about other things you can do to reduce your risk of cancer.
 Basing your diet on plant foods is a great first step to eating well.